 32.4.11.2 If the Interconnection Request is for a Small Generating Facility that includes multiple energy production devices at a site for which the Interconnection Customer seeks a single Point of Interconnection, the Interconnection Request shall be evaluated on the basis of the aggregate capacity of the multiple devices.

 32.4.11.3 The Interconnection Request shall be evaluated using the maximum capacity that the Small Generating Facility is capable of injecting into the Connecting Transmission Owner’s electric system.
-However, if the maximum capacity that the Small Generating Facility is capable of injecting into the Connecting Transmission Owner’s electric system is limited (e.g., through the use of a control system, power relay(s), or other similar device settings or adjustments), then the Interconnection Customer must obtain the NYISO’s and Connecting Transmission Owner’s agreement, with such agreement not to be unreasonably withheld, that the manner in which the Interconnection Customer proposes to implement such a limit will not adversely affect the safety and reliability of the Connecting Transmission Owner’s system.
+However, if the maximum capacity that the Small Generating Facility is capable of injecting into the Connecting Transmission Owner’s electric system is limited (e.g., through the use of a control system, power relay(s), or other similar device settings or adjustments), then the Interconnection Customer must obtain the ISO’s and Connecting Transmission Owner’s agreement, with such agreement not to be unreasonably withheld, that the manner in which the Interconnection Customer proposes to implement such a limit will not adversely affect the safety and reliability of the Connecting Transmission Owner’s system.
 If the Connecting Transmission Owner does not so agree, then the Interconnection Request must be withdrawn or revised to specify the maximum capacity that the Small Generating Facility is capable of injecting into the Connecting Transmission Owner’s electric system without such limitations.
 Furthermore, nothing in this section shall prevent a Connecting Transmission Owner from considering an output higher than the limited output, if appropriate, when evaluating system protection impacts.